Running a time server in your network

 You may also consider the following software:

-1st AutoRun Express - make autorun CDs that will run your documents, web pages, presentations etc.
+1st AutoRun Express - make autorun CDs that will run your documents, web pages, presentations etc. No programming or design required!

 1st Clock - enhance your taskbar clock